Summer Skincare Tips to Shield Your Skin from Heat and Sunburn.

 Extra tips.

-Do not overdo it twice a week sufficient to prevent turmeric staining.
+Do not overdo it twice a week is sufficient to prevent turmeric staining.

-Use an old top in case paste leaks onto clothing.
+Use an old top in case of paste leaks onto clothing.

 Seal in softness with water based moisturizer on finish.